luphord/imgwrench/docs/usage.rst

     Fix colors by stretching channel histograms to full range.

     Options:
+    -m, --method [quantiles|fixed-cutoff]
+                                    algorithm method to use; quantiles stretches
+                                    all channelhistograms between the quantile
+                                    specified by --alpha; fixed-cutoff stretches
+                                    channels between the cutoffs specified by
+                                    --lower-cutoff and --upper-cutoff  [default:
+                                    quantiles]
-    -a, --alpha FLOAT  quantile (low and high) to be clipped to minimum and maximum color  [default: 0.01]
+    -a, --alpha FLOAT               quantile (low and high) to be clipped to minimum and maximum color; only relevant for --method=quantiles  [default: 0.01]
+    -l, --lower-cutoff COLOR        lower cutoff as a color name, hex value or in rgb(...) function form; only relevant for --method=fixed-cutoff  [default: black]
+    -u, --upper-cutoff COLOR        lower cutoff as a color name, hex value or in rgb(...) function form; only relevant for --method=fixed-cutoff  [default: white]
-    --help             Show this message and exit
+    --help                          Show this message and exit.

 crop